RedisLabs/redislabs-docs/content/rs/security/tls/tls-protocols.md

   - `required` - Allows only TLS connections
   - `disabled` - Allows only non-TLS connections

+To set the minimum TLS protocol for the discovery service:

+- Default TLS Protocols: TLSv1.0
+- Syntax: `rladmin cluster config min_sentinel_TLS_version <TLS_Version>`
+- TLS versions available:
+  - For TLSv1 - 1
+  - For TLSv1.1 - 1.1
+  - For TLSv1.2 - 1.2

 To enforce a minimum TLS version for the discovery service, run the following commands:

 1. Allow only TLS connections: